Planck (spacecraft)

-Planck was a space observatory operated by the European Space Agency (ESA) from 2009 to 2013, which mapped the anisotropies of the cosmic microwave background (CMB) at microwave and infrared frequencies, with high sensitivity and small angular resolution.
-The mission substantially improved upon observations made by the NASA Wilkinson Microwave Anisotropy Probe (WMAP).
-Planck provided a major source of information relevant to several cosmological and astrophysical issues, such as testing theories of the early Universe and the origin of cosmic structure.
-Since the end of its mission, Planck has defined the most precise measurements of several key cosmological parameters, including the average density of ordinary matter and dark matter in the Universe and the age of the universe.
+Planck was a space observatory operated by the European Space Agency (ESA) from 2009 to 2013.
+The project aimed to map the anisotropies of the cosmic microwave background (CMB) at microwave and infrared frequencies, with high sensitivity and angular resolution.
+The mission provided data that substantially improved upon previous observations made by the NASA Wilkinson Microwave Anisotropy Probe (WMAP).

+The Planck observatory was a major source of information relevant to several cosmological and astrophysical issues.
+One of its key objectives was to test cosmological theories about the early Universe, its composition and evolution, and the origin of cosmic structure.

-The project was started around 1996 and was initially called COBRAS/SAMBA: the Cosmic Background Radiation Anisotropy Satellite/Satellite for Measurement of Background Anisotropies.
-It was later renamed in honour of the German physicist Max Planck (1858–1947), who became the originator of quantum theory by deriving the formula for black-body radiation.
+Planck was initially called COBRAS/SAMBA, which stands for the Cosmic Background Radiation Anisotropy Satellite/Satellite for Measurement of Background Anisotropies.
+The project started in 1996, and it was later renamed in honor of the German physicist Max Planck (1858–1947), who is widely regarded as the originator of quantum theory by deriving the formula for black-body radiation.